 Peel, core, and slice your apples.

-Since we are planning on using the leftover pulp from the apples to make apple butter we will peel, core, and slice our apples.
+Since I am planning on using the leftover pulp from the apples to make apple butter I will peel, core, and slice my apples.
 If you are only planning on using the juice and throwing out the apple pulp you could just quarter the apples.
 24 pounds of apples should make about 6 quarts of juice.

 How to Make Apple Juice with a Steam Juicer: